googlegenomics/readthedocs/docs/source/use_cases/load_data/load_variants.rst

 Prerequisites
 -------------

-1. Sign up for Google Genomics by doing all the steps in `Google Genomics: Try it now <https://cloud.google.com/genomics/>`_.
+1. Sign up for Google Genomics and install the command line client by doing all the steps in `Google Genomics Tools <https://cloud-dot-devsite.googleplex.com/genomics/install-genomics-tools>`_.
-2. Sign up for Google Cloud Storage by doing all the steps in `Google Cloud Storage: Try it now <https://cloud.google.com/storage/docs>`_.
+2. Sign up for Google Cloud Storage and install ``gsutil`` by doing all the steps in `Google Cloud Storage: Try it now <https://cloud.google.com/storage/docs>`_.

 Step 1: Upload variants to Google Cloud Storage
 --------------------------------------------------------